 Ensure that the manufacturer is willing to offer you constructive criticism or pushes back on your ideas.
-A manufacturer who does not object to your insistence to add misplaced ingredients and/or claims on your product label, should raise the alarm.
+A manufacturer who does not object to your insistence to add misplaced ingredients and/or claims on your product label should raise the alarm.

 Additionally, carry out a background check on the manufacturer by running its name through a search engine.
-Dissatisfied customers complain about the companies operating below acceptable standard on websites like BBC and Ripoff Report.
+Dissatisfied customers complain about the companies operating below acceptable standards on websites like BBC and Ripoff Report.
 Besides this, check for the manufacturer’s leadership team details on their website and/or social media.
-These days, to promote transparency of operations, it’s a common practice for most organizations to provide this information and if a manufacturer does not make this information public, don’t hesitate to ask why.
+These days, to promote transparency of operations, it’s a common practice for most organizations to provide this information, and if a manufacturer does not make this information public, don’t hesitate to ask why.